-Comments or concerns of the IRB reviewer with regard to a designation of “no human subject research” are documented and communicated via OSIRIS or e-mail to the principal investigator, consistent with the procedures described in Chapter 8.
+Comments or concerns of the Designated Reviewer with regard to a designation of “no human subject research” are documented and communicated via PittPRO or e-mail to the principal investigator, consistent with the procedures described in Chapter 8.

-Responses of the principal investigator are returned to the IRB reviewer who conducted the initial review (or to another IRB reviewer if the initial reviewer is not available for an extended time).
+Responses of the principal investigator are returned to the Designated Reviewer who conducted the initial review (or to another Designated Reviewer if the initial reviewer is not available for an extended time).

 Determination that an activity IS NOT Human Subject Research

-The principal investigator of the activity is notified of IRB designation of “no human subject research” in the IRB application or via email.
+The principal investigator of the project is notified of IRB designation of “no human subject research” thourgh PittPRO or via email.